 The Project Board (and how not to screw it up)

 Kanban board, scrum board, project board - whatever you call it, will be vital to both your project organization this semester and your grade.
 Its purpose is to track all of your requirements (user stories) and tasks as they are created, fleshed out, assigned, completed, and closed.
-The tool that we’re using for our board is called Trello, which is an industry standard tool.
+While we now use a scrum board built into PMTool, the website is based on Trello, an industry standard tool that became too expensive for us to use.
+As a Project Manager, you are expected to be familiar with all of the Process Standards that are communicated your teams, but you have some additional responsibilities of oversight in the way that the board is maintained.

-Each item on the project board will be either a User Story or a Task.
+Each item on the project board will be either a User Story, a Requirement, or a Task.
 This is indicated by applying the appropriate label to the item.
-There should be no items anywhere on the board that are not labeled as one or the other.
+There should be no items anywhere on the board that are not labeled as one of these three things.

 User Stories